nayyarv/gpus/README.md

     - XGBoost (trees in general) and KNN require fundamental algorithmic changes to work correctly

 5. Technical Debt
     - Compute power is not automatically available without the software.
 We're limited to what is available.
-Nvidia is good and proactive, but if you're off the beaten track, they're somewhat useless
+Nvidia is good and proactive, but if you're off the beaten track, they're not very helpful
     - CUDA is non trivial to program in.
-Most researchers will need a large engineering
+Most researchers will need a large engineering team to get anything out of their GPUs if they'
     - Requires

-6. No real ability to stream
+6. No real ability to stream (i.e. small amounts continuously)
     - Latency on input - consider running a neural network forward on visual or auditory data as it comes in.
 GPUs are not good due to the high latency on CPU - GPU memory latency
     - RL shows this - data is collected in a simulated environment, batched, sent to GPU to train neural nets.
         - eg DQN batches with replay

+# Conclusions

+## My Best Practices with GPUs (Personal Opinion)

+- Personal use
+    - Your video game card
+    - Colab
+- Check what algorithms you're using before buying.
+There is more to ML than deep learning.
+    - You might still save in power
+    - You might still get a speedup despite not being obviously
+- Device RAM is the commonly biggest limitation.
+It's cheaper to buy the one with the most RAM than it is to pay your ML Engineer/DS to fiddle with smaller GPUs

+- Buying your own hardware tends to pay itself of quickly vs cloud offerings.
+Though there can be a lot of overhead in managing hardware (especially at mid scale)
+    - Much easier to do experiments on local hardware since it avoids data transfer issues.
+    - Using GPUs to deliver inference is always going to be cloud based
+- Multi GPU
+    - Multi-GPU setups are best utilised doing individual contained experiments on each GPU instead of multiple GPU training.
+    - Training on many GPUs should wait till your team has a mature tech stack and a decent engineering team (lot's of debugging re utilization)
+    - Heat is a non trivial issue.
+Homemade GPU boxes never take this into account.